Georg Philipp Telemann: Frankfurt (1712–1721)

 After around a year he sought another position, and moved to Frankfurt on 18 March 1712 at the age of 31, to become city music director and Kapellmeister at the Barfüßerkirche and St. Catherine's Church.
 In Frankfurt, he fully gained his mature personal style.
 Here, as in Leipzig, he was a powerful force in the city's musical life, creating music for two major churches, civic ceremonies, and various ensembles and musicians.
 By 1720 he had adopted the use of the da capo aria, which had been adopted by composers such as Alessandro Scarlatti.
 Operas such as Narciso, which was brought to Frankfurt in 1719, written in the Italian idiom of composition, made a mark on Telemann's output.

-On 28 August 1714, three years after his first wife had died, Telemann married again, Maria Catharina Textor, daughter of a Frankfurt council clerk.
-They eventually had nine children.
-This was a source of much personal happiness, and helped him produce compositions.
 Telemann continued to be extraordinarily productive and successful, even augmenting his income by working for Eisenach employers as a Kapellmeister von Haus aus, that is, regularly sending new music while not actually living in Eisenach.
 Telemann's first published works also appeared during the Frankfurt period.
 His output increased rapidly, for he fervently composed overture-suites and chamber music, most of which is unappreciated.
 These works included his 6 Sonatas for solo violin, known as the Frankfurt Sonatas, published in 1715.
 In the latter half of the Frankfurt period, he composed an innovative work, his Viola Concerto in G major, which is twice the length of his violin concertos.
 Also, here he composed his first choral masterpiece, his Brockes Passion, in 1716.

+Second marriage

+On 28 August 1714, three years after his first wife had died, Telemann married again, Maria Catharina Textor, daughter of a Frankfurt council clerk.
+They eventually had nine children.
+This was a source of much personal happiness, and helped him produce compositions.

 Hamburg (1721–1767)

-Telemann accepted the invitation to work in Hamburg as Kantor of the Johanneum Lateinschule, and music director of the five largest churches in 1721.
+Telemann accepted the invitation to work in Hamburg as Kantor of the Johanneum Lateinschule, and Kapellmeister of the five largest churches in 1721.
 Soon after arrival, Telemann encountered some opposition from church officials who found his secular music and activities to be too much of a distraction for both Telemann himself and the townsfolk.
 The next year, when Johann Kuhnau died and the city of Leipzig was looking for a new Thomaskantor, Telemann applied for the job and was approved, yet declined after Hamburg authorities agreed to give him a suitable raise.
 After another candidate, Christoph Graupner, declined, the post went to Johann Sebastian Bach.